Rabbi Joseph Skloot, Ph.D.

 campus: New York

-Rabbi Joseph A. Skloot, Ph.D., is the Rabbi Aaron D. Panken Assistant Professor of Modern Jewish Intellectual History at HUC-JIR/New York and the Associate Director of the Tisch/Star Fellowship program.
+Rabbi Joseph A. Skloot, Ph.D., is the Rabbi Aaron D. Panken Associate Professor of Modern Jewish Intellectual History at HUC-JIR/New York and the Associate Director of the Tisch/Star Fellowship program.
 He received his Ph.D. in Jewish History from Columbia University, his rabbinical ordination from HUC-JIR, and his A.B. in History from Princeton University.

 Early Modern and Modern Jewish History